San Gimignano: What to See in Tuscany’s Tower Town

 History of San Gimignano

-San Gimignano prospered until the mid-14th century when in 1348 it was devastated by the plague, also known as the Black Death.
+San Gimignano grew and prospered until the mid-14th century.
+Then, in 1348, the town was devastated by the plague, also known as the Black Death.
 More than half of the population died in a six-month period.

 Following the pestilence that also ravaged most of western Europe, San Gimignano never recovered its former glory and at the end of the 14th century was finally obliged to submit to Florentine rule.

-San Gimignano’s main attraction is the town itself–the cobbled streets, the towers, the Tuscan ambience.
+San Gimignano’s main attraction is the town itself: the cobbled streets, the towers, and the Tuscan ambience.
 But you’ll also find several worthwhile attractions to explore, including my favorite, San Gimignano 1300.

 San Gimignano 1300